SebastianJ/elrond-tools/README.md

 # elrond-tools

-Tools/scripts for Elrond / Battle of Nodes
+This repo will contain a series of scripts to manage and interact with nodes for Elrond's Battle of Nodes testnet.